leanix/leanix-k8s-connector/README.md

 # LeanIX Kubernetes Connector

 **Note**: This document is intended solely for developers.
-MI users should follow the [LeanIX MI docs](https://docs-mi.leanix.net/docs/kubernetes).
+VSM users should follow the [LeanIX VSM docs](https://docs-mi.leanix.net/docs/kubernetes).

 The LeanIX Kubernetes Connector collects information from Kubernetes.